 View post in German

-One of the undoubted highlights on our school calendar is the bi-annual Sportolympiade of the five German schools of Southern Africa (DSJ, Deutsche Internationale Schule Kapstadt, Deutsche Schule Pretoria, Deutsche Höhere Privatschule Windhoek and Deutsche Schule Hermannsburg) as well as athletes from Ghana and Ethiopia.
+One of the undoubted highlights on our school calendar is the bi-annual Sportolympiade of the five German schools of Southern Africa (DSJ, Deutsche Internationale Schule Kapstadt, Deutsche Schule Pretoria, Deutsche Höhere Privatschule Windhoek and Deutsche Schule Hermannsburg) as well as athletes from Ethiopia.
 The first running of the Sportolympiade took place in Pretoria in 1986 and was the brainchild of Günther Kesselmann from Windhoek.

 As the name suggests, it is a sporting showpiece where athletes partake in the following disciplines: athletics, handball, soccer, volleyball, basketball, tennis and swimming.
 The DSJ has played host to three editions of the Sportolympiade (1990, 2000 and 2014) and has won 12 of the 17 which have taken place.